tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/日志管理/使用 COS 存储云产品日志_intl_en.md

 | TKE         | [Click here to view](https://intl.cloud.tencent.com/document/product/457/32419) |
 | CSS           | Click here to view|

-CLS can ship the following 3 types of logs to COS:
+CLS can ship the following three types of logs to COS:

-- CSV-formatted logs: logs formatted with comma-separated values.
+- CSV-formatted logs: Logs formatted with comma-separated values.
 For more information, see [Shipping CSV-Formatted Logs](https://intl.cloud.tencent.com/document/product/614/31582).
-- JSON-formatted logs: logs in JSON format.
+- JSON-formatted logs: Logs in JSON format.
 For more information, see [Shipping JSON-Formatted Logs](https://intl.cloud.tencent.com/document/product/614/31583).
-- Original logs: logs in their original format, including those with full text in a single line, full text in multi-lines, and comma-separated values (for certain products).
+- Original logs: Logs in their original format, including those with full text in a single line, full text in multi-lines, and comma-separated values (for certain products).
 For more information, see [Shipping Original Logs](https://intl.cloud.tencent.com/document/product/614/31584).

 To ship logs from CLS to COS, you need to do the following: